sksamuel/samstack/README.md

   libraries come with Micrometer adapters to collect metrics. many/most Java libraries.
 * [Hikari](https://github.com/brettwooldridge/HikariCP) High performance and robust JDBC pooling library.
-The go-to JVM based connection pool library in 2022.
+The go-to JVM based connection pool library for several years.
 * [Tabby](https://github.com/sksamuel/tabby) - a tiny functional programming accessory kit.
-Essentially a set of extension functions for `Result` that help fill in the gaps on Result.
+Essentially a set of extension functions that helps fill in the gaps on Result.
-* [Arrow](https://arrow-kt.io/) - a functional programming accessory kit.
-Useful for resource management.
 * [Kotlin Logging](https://github.com/MicroUtils/kotlin-logging) - a simple project that wraps slf4j but makes it easier to define a kotlin logger as a top level function.
 * [Logback](https://logback.qos.ch/) - a simple alternative to log4j.
 * [Cohort](https://github.com/sksamuel/cohort) A spring-actuator style plugin for Ktor.
 Useful for probes for kubernetes services.
+* [Aedile](https://github.com/sksamuel/aedile) A Kotlin wrapper for Caffeine that provides coroutine support.
+Caffeine has been the goto Java cache for many years.
 * [Tribune](https://github.com/sksamuel/tribune) A validation library for Kotlin that takes the "parse don't validate" approach.
 * [TestContainers](https://www.testcontainers.org) Creates disposable containers for tests, so you don't need to mock